aptise/peter_sslers/docs/General_Management_Concepts.md

 AcmeOrders and Renewals can also specify:

-* `account_key_default` - The AcmeOrder/Certificate will use whatever option is set as
+* `account_default` - The AcmeOrder/Certificate will use whatever option is set as
   the default strategy for the active AccountKey.

 Using the weekly or daily options will allow you to constantly cycle new keys into